 If you’re looking to do all the things at Disney

-If you’ve read through our bucket lists you already know all the things we recommend in each park.
+If you’ve read through our other post you already know all the things we recommend in each park.
 Here’s a few extra tips for how to make your Disney Vacation a little more whirlwind.

 Magic Kingdom Bucket List

 Space Mountain, Splash Mountain, Big Thunder Mountain- these are the rides you’ll tackle for your whirlwind thrillist day at our favorite kid-centric park.
 Also be sure to try the signature treats; Dole Whip, Lefou’s Brew, and the Kitchen Sink Ice Cream Sundae can help make this day feel extra epic.
 Grab a set of playing cards at the fire station and play a round of Sorcerers of the Magic Kingdom to feel like a native.